f5devcentral/f5-agility-labs-firewall/docs/class1/lab2/step4.rst

 AFM also can list out stale rules within the device its self.
 You must first enable the feature.
-To enable, navigate to **Security >Reporting > Settings > Reporting Settings.** You will then need to check “\ **Collect Stale Rules Statistics**\ ” found under the Network Firewall Rules Section.
+To enable, navigate to **Security >Reporting > Settings > Report Settings.** You will then need to check “\ **Collect Stale Rules Statistics**\ ” found under the Network Firewall Rules Section.
 Please be sure to click “Save” before proceeding.